vltansky/tailwind/README.md

 ## Manual steps

+### v7.x.x

+In v7, we do not use a **Custom Webpack** anymore.
+If you use **Custom Webpack**, please follow the below guide and use `@ngneat/tailwind@6`

+### v6.x.x

 If your projects are already using a custom **Webpack** builder with a custom `webpack.config`, follow these steps to add **TailwindCSS** to your project

 - `npm i -D @ngneat/tailwind tailwindcss` (or `yarn add -D @ngneat/tailwind tailwindcss`)
 - Import `addTailwindPlugin` from `@ngneat/tailwind` in your `webpack.config`
 - Import your **TailwindCSS** config in your `webpack.config`
 - Before you return or modify the original Webpack config, call `addTailwindPlugin` with the following parameters:
   - `webpackConfig`: the Webpack config
   - `tailwindConfig`: the TailwindCSS config that you import
   - `patchComponentsStyles?`: this flag will enable using TailwindCSS directives in components' stylesheets.
 Default to `false` because turning it on might impact your build time

 ```js
 // example